the post that got me banned for life from the DRUGS subReddit

 Why do formerly freedom loving Americans now believe that extrajudicial murder and torture is good public policy, at least when it comes to fighting "drugs"?

-Because of the drug war and the drug war propaganda films put out by Hollywood, which turn torturers and murderers into American Heroes.
-Example: the movie "Running with the DEA" from 2019, in which Natalie Reyes plays a DEA agent who tortures one drug suspect and shoots another at point-blank range.
+Because of the Drug War and the Drug War propaganda films put out by Hollywood, which turn torturers and murderers into American Heroes.
+Example: the movie "Running with the DEA" from 2019, in which Leslie Bibb plays a DEA agent who tortures one drug suspect and shoots another at point-blank range.
 Why?
-Because they had the nerve to sell Mother Nature's plant medicine, the coca leaf, which had been used responsibly by non-western cultures for millennia.
-As if to rub our freedom-loving noses in the injustice, Natalie Reyes is hypocritically smoking tobacco while she shoots the movie's plant-selling "bad guy."
+Because they had the nerve to sell mother nature's plant medicine, the coca leaf, which had been used responsibly by non-western cultures for millennia.
+As if to rub our freedom-loving noses in the injustice, Leslie Bibb is hypocritically smoking tobacco while she shoots the movie's plant-selling "bad guy."
 In fact, she does all but hold up a banner saying: "This has nothing to do with health and safety: this is all about raw power."